 How we use information about you for legitimate purposes

-We process personal information about you or the following purposes where we have a legitimate interest to do so:
+We process personal information about you for the following purposes where we have a legitimate interest to do so:

 - Responding to questions, feedback and requests for information or support

-We may use communications information to compile anonymous statistical reports showing information like the number and type of query and how they have been resolved.
+We may use communications information to compile anonymous statistical reports showing information like the number and type of query and how each has been resolved.
 Occasionally we will use information provided to develop case studies for learning and development purposes.
-We will be very careful to ensure that any information that could identify a person will be removed or changed to preserve anonymity.
+We will be very careful to ensure that any information that could identify a person is removed or changed to preserve anonymity.
 Once communications are resolved, we will generally delete them within one year.

-We also use your IP address to analyse the number of people who are accessing our website at any one time and the types of device being used and the website user behaviour patterns.
+We also use your IP address to analyse the number of people who are accessing our website at any one time, the types of device being used and the website user behaviour patterns.
 This information helps us to make improvements to our website and services.
 Unless you provide other information about yourself, we will not be able to identify you.
 However, we would not normally use IP addresses to identify individuals except if this is deemed to be necessary to investigate problems or potential misuse of the system.
 We also monitor whether our electronic communications are received and opened.
 We use Google Analytics and Hotjar to provide these services on our behalf.

-- Responding to complaints about the BG website and services or organisations and individuals that we regulate.
+- Responding to complaints about the British Gymnastics website and services or organisations and individuals that we regulate

 We use the personal information provided to respond to the complaint and to monitor the service we provide.
 If the complaint is about another person, we usually need to share the complainant’s identity with whoever the complaint is about.
 If a complainant does not want information identifying him or her to be disclosed, we will try to proceed but it is often not possible to handle a complaint on an anonymous basis.